 My guest for Episode #2 is not currently a business leader, but is returning to the private sector in January 2021.
 He is Congressman Will Hurd, a Republican representing Texas’s 23rd Congressional District.

 Update June 22, 2023: Hurd has announced his candidacy in the 2024 Republican Presidential primary.

-Hurd was student body president at Texas A&M University, and he served as a CIA undercover operations officer including stints in the field in Afghanistan, Pakistan, and India.
+Hurd was student body president at Texas A&M University, and he served as a CIA undercover operations officer, including stints in the field in Afghanistan, Pakistan, and India.
 After working for a cybersecurity company, he was elected to the House in 2014.

-Today, the Congressman talks about his “favorite mistake,” which includes his lessons learned from running and losing his first election in a runoff.
+Today, the Congressman talks about his “favorite mistake,” which includes the lessons learned from running and losing his first election in a runoff.
 We'll also hear about his experiences in the CIA and how they focus on training — and executing the mundane tasks perfectly — as a way to prevent bigger, catastrophic mistakes.

 Update March 2022: Hurd is now the author of the book American Reboot: An Idealist's Guide to Getting Big Things Done.